 Global & Diversity Marketing

 With the array of options through which to target and engage prospective consumers, marketers recognize that it’s no longer possible to speak to all prospects in the same way –a concept that is particularly critical in a multicultural, global marketplace; plus, heap on a heavy dose of a heightened sensitivity to Inclusion, Equity and Diversity.

 How can you engage your diverse audiences in a relevant manner, both domestically and internationally?
-This module of the program will provide the foundation to plan and execute marketing communications in a way that supports the often-cited phrase, “Think global, act local”, and it will provide guidelines to consider putting a plan in place.
+This module of the program will focus on the foundation to plan and execute smart marketing communications in a way that supports the often-cited phrase, “Think global, act local”, and it will provide guidelines to consider putting a plan in place.

-- Understanding culture is critical: Data collection and analysis have limitations
+- Critical to understand culture: Data collection and analysis have limitations

 Alignment for Success

 IMC requires ICP; that is, Integrated Marketing Communications requires Integrated Communications Partners/Agencies.
-It is NOT only about integrating multiple marketing and media platforms into your marketing strategy, but also to integrating the various parties who are creating and sharing brand messages across this multitude of channels.
-Unifying and aligning the thinking and output of internal departments (such as PR, sales, and customer service) as well as external partners (for example, agencies) is critical to maximizing IMC results.
+It is NOT only about integrating multiple marketing and media platforms into your marketing strategy.
+Importantly, it is also about integrating the various teams who are creating and sharing brand messages across this multitude of platforms and channels.
+Unifying and aligning the thinking and output of internal departments (such as promotions, sales, and customer service) as well as external partners (for example, agencies and digital companies) is critical to maximizing IMC results.

-- Why alignment of both internal and external resources is critical to IMC success
+- Aligning both internal and external priorities, which is critical to IMC success

-- Best practices for selecting and working with advertising agencies in the modern marketing environment
+- Best practices for selecting and working with advertising agencies to drive positive engagement and collaborative behaviors

 - Ways to ensure that partnerships remain healthy, productive, and strong